iron-io/docs/worker/reference/api/index.md

   * python
   * php

+The request also accepts the following optional parameters:

+* **max_concurrency**: The maximum number of workers that should be run in parallel.
+This is useful for keeping your workers from hitting API quotas or overloading databases that are not prepared to handle the highly-concurrent worker environment.
+If omitted, there will be no limit on the number of concurrent workers.

 Your request also needs the following headers, in addition to the headers required by all API calls:

 * **Content-Length**: The number of bytes in your JSON-encoded request body